Key databases and services

 - Embase – medical articles with particularly good coverage of pharmacy

-- Web of Science – a multidisciplinary article database with citation searching
+- Web of Science – articles in medical and health, science, social science, arts & humanities; with citation searching

 - Cochrane Library – Cochrane Database of Systematic Reviews (CDSR), Cochrane Trials and Clinical Answers.
 Cochrane Trials covers quality-assessed individual studies, and Cochrane Clinical Answers is an easy-to-read collection of answers to clinical questions based on Cochrane Systematic Reviews.